 If you are facing a divorce or are considering entering into an agreement with your spouse, contact Jennifer Dane Family Law for a confidential consultation, to discuss your case, your options and your family.
 Our lawyers primary focus is to help you and your family transition through the divorce process in Orlando, FL and surrounding areas as seamlessly as possible and to ensure your interests are protected every step of the way.

 If you are thinking about or have made the decision to get divorced.
-If you think that an Collaborative Divorce might be the right process for you, call our lawyers for a consultation to discuss all of your options.
+If you think that an Collaborative Divorce might be the right process for you, call our lawyers in Orlando, FL, for a consultation to discuss all of your options.
 Collaborative Divorce helps participants reach a settlement in a cost-effective manner while attempting to preserve family resources and the relationship between the separating spouses or partners.

 Mediation allows the parties to meet and attempt to settle the case while having some say in the case's outcome.
-Attorney Jennifer Dane is also a Supreme Court Certified Family Law Mediator and offers mediation services for parties that are self represented or represented by counsel.
+Attorney Jennifer Dane is also a Supreme Court Certified Family Law Mediator and offers mediation services in Orlando, FL, for parties that are self represented or represented by counsel.
 As a mediator Jennifer works hard to help families find resolution and complete settlement of their case specific to that family’s needs.

-Attorney Jennifer Dane and her team of experienced lawyers are committed to achieve accurate child support calculations.
+Attorney Jennifer Dane and her team of experienced lawyers in Orlando, FL, are committed to achieve accurate child support calculations.
 At Jennifer Dane Family Law we will carefully consider each factor and ensure detailed attention to childcare costs and health insurance costs that are often overlooked.
 Whether you are facing a child support issue or considering pursuing child support payments, we can assist you.